Antoñete: Becoming a matador

 Confirmation of Antoñete's alternativa came in Madrid on 13 May of the same year.
 Standing as "godfather" this time was Rafael Ortega Domínguez, while Julio Aparicio Martínez bore witness.
 Antoñete that day at Las Ventas demonstrated an orthodox and classical style although with temper, courage and much valour, which was why he sustained quite a few serious injuries early on in his bullfighting career.
 The bulls for the confirmation were laid on by the ranch Don Alipio Pérez-Tabernero Sanchón; the actual confirmation bull was Rabón.
 Two days later, he had a great triumph at the same bullring, fighting two bulls from the Fermín Bohórquez ranch, both of which he left earless, although at least one source says that he was only awarded three ears at this corrida, but that he was also borne out through the Great Gate on shoulders.
 He shared billing that day with Rafael Ortega and Jorge Aguilar "El Ranchero".

 On 1 July 1953, Antoñete presented himself in Portugal, at Lisbon's Campo Pequeno Bullring, where he alternated with Diamantino Vizeu, Antonio Ordóñez, and Luis Espatanal.
 Together they fought bulls from Don Antonio Silva's and Don David Telles's ranch.

 Antoñete's alternativa was confirmed once again in Mexico on 22 November 1953.
 Standing as "godfather" then was Manuel Capetillo, while Juan Silveti bore witness.
 Bulls were supplied by the San Mateo ranch, and the one that Antoñete fought for the confirmation was named Cómico.

-Antoñete's very long bullfighting career stretched over more than forty years, with many upturns and downturns, retirements, and comebacks.
-He is one of bullfighting history's greatest.
-His faena (series of passes before the bullfighter slays the bull) with Cantinero from the Garzón ranch in 1985 will always be remembered by bullfighting fans.
+Antoñete's bullfighting career lasted over more than forty years, with several retirements and comebacks.
+He is considered one of bullfighting history's greatest.
+His faena (series of passes before the bullfighter slays the bull) with Cantinero from the Garzón ranch in 1985 is highly remembered by bullfighting fans.